End of Course Assessments (EOC)

 The FSA Portal provides resources for students, parents, educators, test administrators, school assessment coordinators, district assessment coordinators, and technology coordinators.
 Some of the resources available include:

 - Training tests are provided for users to become familiar with the computer-based system, functionality, and item types; the tests are not intended to guide classroom instruction.
-(A training test guide and training test answer keys are also available.)

 - ELA Text-Based Writing Rubrics are also available to define how points will be given within each domain.